Hideo Nomo: Playing style

 With an overhand delivery, Nomo threw a fastball topping out at 95 mph and a forkball as his primary pitches.

 Nomo was known for his signature windup, known as "The Tornado".
 He began by slowly raising his arms high above his head before lifting his front leg and twisting his torso until his back faced home plate.
 Then, he hurtled toward the plate with an explosive delivery that featured the same arm speed for all his pitches.

 In popular culture

 During his time with the Los Angeles Dodgers, Nomo found commercial success in the States.
 He had a signature sneaker, the Air Max Nomo, produced by Nike in 1996.
 Also, he appeared on a Segata Sanshiro commercial for the Sega Saturn in 1997.

 A song about Nomo, "There's No One Like Nomo", performed by Jack Sheldon, written by Marvin Hamlisch and Alan and Marilyn Bergman, was released by GNP Crescendo Records (GNPD 1406) in 1996.

 Nomo has been referenced in hip-hop lyrics by rappers such as Pusha T and Wale.
+Action Bronson has a track named after Nomo.

 Professional wrestler Mitsuhide Hirasawa adopted the ring name Hideo Saito, partially in homage to Nomo.